 Figure 3: A satellite image showing Polar Maritime air over much of the North Atlantic and Europe © Copyright EUMETSAT/Met Office

 In Tropical Maritime air (Figure 4), the air is cooling as it travels North, so the cumulus clouds associated with convection don’t form.
 However, the air is cooling without rising, so cloud can still form – this time in large horizontal sheets of stratus cloud.
 Again, the water source is the ocean, so the cloud mainly forms there.
 This cloud won’t produce rainfall as heavy as that associated with polar air, but might give a steady drizzle.
-For a useful guide to identifying clouds, you can refer to page 5 of our course supplement.

 Figure 4: A satellite image showing Tropical Maritime air © Copyright EUMETSAT/Met Office